4.1 General context

 Main challenges to social inclusion

-According to the decision of Government of Croatia new The National Plan to Combat Poverty and Social Exclusion 2021-2027 that was brought in December 2021, ten groups at the highest risk are set out:
+According to the National Plan to Combat Poverty and Social Exclusion 2021-2027, enacted by the Decision of the Croatian Government in December 2021, ten groups at the highest risk are identified:

-- single households, single-parent families, children without parental care, families with more than two children;
+- single households, single-parent families, children without parental care, and families with more than two children

-- returnees and displaced persons, asylum seekers, foreigners under subsidiary protection, asylum seekers, persons living in deprived areas and in rural areas;
+- returnees and displaced persons, asylum grantees, foreigners under subsidiary protection, asylum seekers, individuals living in deprived and rural areas

-- children and young adults with behavioral problems, victims of crime, especially victims of trafficking and victims of domestic violence;
+- children and young adults with behavioural problems, victims of crime, especially victims of trafficking and domestic violence

-- Croatian veterans and victims of the Homeland War and members of their families, as well as civilian victims of the Homeland War and members of their families facing problems such as poverty, social exclusion, disability, unemployment, illness, unresolved housing, difficult social contacts, without support families, etc.;
+- Croatian veterans and victims of the Homeland War and members of their families, as well as civilian victims of the Homeland War and members of their families, facing challenges such as poverty, social exclusion, disability, unemployment, illness, unresolved housing, difficult social contacts, lack of family support, etc.

-The causes of poverty and social exclusion are usually multidimensional, and risk categories often overlap.
-Nowadays, there are large numbers of young people who are at risk of social exclusion who do not necessarily fall into the existing classification of minority groups (young Roma, young people with disabilities, young people without adequate parental care, etc.).
+The causes of poverty and social exclusion are typically multidimensional, with risk categories often overlap.
+Nowadays, a significant number of young people at risk of social exclusion may not fit into the established classification of minority groups (such as young Roma, young people with disabilities, young people without adequate parental care, etc.).

-Modern problems, such as the high percentage of youth unemployment in the Republic of Croatia and the prolongation of parent-dependent time, have led to increasing numbers of young people being at risk of social exclusion according to categories of education, housing, employment, poverty and health care.
+Modern challenges, such as the high youth unemployment rate in the Republic of Croatia and the prolonged dependence on parents, have resulted in increasing number of young people at risk of social exclusion across categories of education, housing, employment, poverty, and health care.

-Due to the large differences in the characteristics of young people at risk of social exclusion, engagement of many support systems is needed.
-It is therefore important to coordinate the actions of all stakeholders at different levels of society and in different areas, especially in the areas of employment and education, and the transition from education to employment, where the greatest risks occur.
+Given the significant differences in the characteristics of young people at risk of social exclusion, the involvement of various support systems is needed.
+Therefore, it is important to coordinate the efforts of all stakeholders across various levels of society and in different domains, particularly in employment and education.
+The transition from education to employment poses the highest risk and warrants focused attention.

-Furthermore, in Croatia the poverty and social exclusion rate is at 19.1% in 2020 for young people aged 16-24.
-The percentage is in continuous descending from 2011 when the risk was at 34.8%.
-(EUROSTAT).
+Furthermore, in Croatia, the poverty and social exclusion rate for young people aged 15-29 stood at 14.2% in 2022.
+This percentage has consistently decreased since 2011 when the risk was at 34.8%, according to EUROSTAT.

 Main concepts

-The term poverty is mostly defined as a lack of material or financial assets.
-The term social exclusion has a wider meaning that needs to be understood as a relatively permanent, multiply conditioned and multidimensional deprivation of an individual.
-Social exclusion involves more than a shortage of money or material goods, and in addition to the economic, it includes social, cultural, political and other dimensions.
-It means that anti-exclusion policies presume a better access to institutions and other mechanisms of social integration.
+The term ‘poverty’ is primarily defined as a lack of material or financial assets.
+The term ‘social exclusion’ has a wider meaning, denoting a relatively permanent, multiply conditioned, and multidimensional deprivation of an individual.
+Social exclusion involves more than a lack of money or material goods.
+In addition to economic aspects, it includes social, cultural, political, and other dimensions.
+This implies that anti-exclusion policies presume improved access to institutions and other mechanisms of social integration.

-The National Plan to Combat Poverty and Social Exclusion 2021-2027 refers to the European Commission's definition of social exclusion as a process that pushes individuals to the margins of society and prevents them from fully participating in society, by virtue of their poverty, a lack of basic competences, chance for lifelong learning or due to discrimination.
-It is affected by a series of different and interconnected factors, such as regional inequality, unemployment, poor professional or social skills, low income, bad housing conditions, belonging to a minority group, etc. It includes the inability of the individual to access public services, to participate in community life and to function in society with a feeling of personal dignity.
+The National Plan to Combat Poverty and Social Exclusion 2021-2027 adopts the European Commission's definition of social exclusion.
+It describes it as a process that marginalises individuals, hindering their full participation in society due to factors such as poverty, a lack of basic competences, limited opportunities for lifelong learning, or discrimination.
+Social exclusion is affected by a series of various and interconnected factors, such as regional inequality, unemployment, poor professional or social skills, low income, bad housing conditions, belonging to a minority group, etc. It includes the inability of the individual to access public services, participate in community life, and function in society with a sense of personal dignity.